Did you know all 1976 pennies are worth more than face value?

 Baseline values for all 1976 Lincoln cents is about 2 cents.

-In the case of 1976 pennies from the Philadelphia Mint (which did not place a mintmark on Lincoln cents in those days), a total of 4.6 billion were made — or 4,674,292,426, to be exact.
-We’re talking a mintage of more than 4 billion here.
+In the case of 1976 pennies with no mint mark (from the Philadelphia Mint, which did not place a mintmark on Lincoln cents in those days), a total of 4.6 billion were made — 4,674,292,426, to be exact.
+We’re talking a mintage of more than 4 billion!

-So a 1976 penny is not rare, but these old copper pennies are definitely getting harder to find in pocket change these days.
-Why is that?
+So a 1976 penny without a mintmark is not rare.
+But old copper pennies are definitely getting harder to find in pocket change these days.

 Well, those are worth far more than just 2 cents!
-A typical uncirculated 1976 Lincoln cent is worth about 10 to 20 cents.
+A typical uncirculated 1976 penny is worth about 10 to 20 cents.

-The record for the most valuable 1976 Lincoln penny without a mint mark goes to a specimen that received a grade of MS68RD from Professional Coin Grading Service.
+The record for the most valuable 1976 penny with no mint mark goes to a specimen that received a grade of MS68RD from Professional Coin Grading Service.
 That particular piece took a whopping $7,931.25 in a 2014 auction.

 1976-D Penny Value